What Is RDP — Remote Desktop Protocol and RDP Service

 RDP Server Use Cases — Who Needs One?

-Okay, we know RDP servers are awesome, but who exactly needs them?
+We know RDP servers are awesome, but who exactly needs them?
 The answer is pretty simple: anyone who can benefit from it.
 Let’s take a look at some ways RDP servers benefit our lives and businesses:

 Remote Work

-So I know I have mentioned this a couple of times already, it’s because RDP servers and the smooth connection the protocol provides are essential tools when you’re working remotely.
+I know I have mentioned this a couple of times already, it’s because RDP servers and the smooth connection the protocol provides are essential tools when you’re working remotely.
 Businesses can go fully remote by providing their team members with secure and consistent access to virtual desktops.
-This way they can ensure all employees have access to all the tools, software, and files they need, regardless of their physical location.
+This way, they can ensure all employees have access to all the tools, software, and files they need, regardless of their physical location.

 Software Testing and Development

-Another highly notable use of RDP servers is as Test environments.
+Another highly notable use of RDP servers is as test environments.
 Let’s face it: developing and testing software and applications requires extremely powerful hardware resources, which can empty your pocket in a blink of an eye.
 RDP servers provide a powerful and reliable space at only a fraction of that cost.

 Educational and Training Institutions